Reference

 The optional parameter t specifies the initial time of the simulation, and integrator is the TimeIntegrator used to evolve the level-set equation.

-Reinitialization of the level-set function can be performed every reinit_freq time steps.
-By default, no reinitialization is performed.
+Reinitialization of the level-set function is controlled by the reinit parameter, a Reinitializer object that specifies both the reinitialization algorithm parameters and the frequency (in time steps).
+By default, no automatic reinitialization is performed.
 Using this feature requires the ReinitializationExt to be loaded.

 using LevelSetMethods, StaticArrays